LethalCompanyCommunity/ModdingWiki/docs/dev/fundamentals/patching-code/monomod-documentation.md

 ##### EmitDelegate {#ilcursor-emitdelegate}
 `int EmitDelegate<T>(T cb) where T : Delegate`
 Emit the IL to invoke a delegate as if it were a method.
-Stack behaviour matches `OpCodes.Call`
+Stack behaviour matches `OpCodes.Call`.

 ##### GotoNext {#ilcursor-gotonext}
 `ILCursor GotoNext(params Func<Instruction, bool>[] predicates)`